 • Data set creation settings: You can change the default creation settings for various data set types.

-- 1. Click the Edit in settings.json button under the Data Set, USS or JOBS settings that you want to edit. - 2.
-Edit the settings as needed. - 3.
-Save the settings. - Set the Temporary Folder Location: You can change the default folder location where temporary files are stored.
+1. Click the Edit in settings.json button under the Data Set, USS or JOBS settings that you want to edit.

+- 2. Edit the settings as needed. - 3.
+Save the settings.